 Impairing Effects of Various Illegal Drugs

-- Cocaine: Euphoria, excitation, dizziness, increased focus and alertness (initially), confusion and disoriented behavior, irritability, paranoia, aggressiveness, increased heart rate.
+- Cocaine: Euphoria, excitation, dizziness, increased focus and alertness, confusion and disoriented behavior, irritability, paranoia, aggressiveness, increased heart rate

-- Methamphetamine: Euphoria, excitation, hallucinations, delusions, insomnia, poor impulse control, increased heart rate, increased blood pressure.
+- Methamphetamine: Excitation, hallucinations, insomnia, poor impulse control, increased heart rate and blood pressure

-- Morphine & Heroin: Intense euphoria, drowsiness, relaxation, sedation, disconnectedness, mental clouding, analgesia, depressed heart rate, nausea and vomiting, diminished reflexes.
+- Morphine and heroin: Intense euphoria, drowsiness, sedation, disconnectedness, mental clouding, analgesia, depressed heart rate, nausea and vomiting, diminished reflexes

-Some drugs legally purchased at a pharmacy, whether they're prescribed by a doctor or bought over-the-counter (OTC), can be just as dangerous for motorists as alcohol and can trigger a DUI.
-Look for warning labels or ask your pharmacist if you are in doubt about a drug's capacity for impairment.
+Some drugs purchased at a pharmacy, whether they're prescribed by a doctor or bought over-the-counter (OTC), can be as dangerous as alcohol and can trigger a DUI.
+Look for warning labels or ask your pharmacist if you doubt a drug's capacity for impairment.

-Below are some common prescription and OTC drugs that can impair drivers:
+Some standard prescription and OTC drugs that can impair drivers include:

-- Valium: 10 mg of the popular tranquilizer can cause impairment similar to having a blood-alcohol concentration of 0.10 percent.
+- Valium: 10 mg of this tranquilizer can cause impairment similar to a 0.10% BAC

-- Sleeping Pills: Even in the morning, the residual effects of these drugs can impair drivers.
+- Sleeping pills: Even the next morning, the residual effects of these drugs can impair drivers

 Arrested for Driving Under the Influence of Drugs?
 Get Legal Help